Team Pinto

 25. Consider purchasing a central vacuum system.
 Choose one with a vent to the outside for the best dust and allergy removal.

-26. Invest in an air purifier.
+26. Invest in a better air purifier.
 The current generation of purifiers can help control dust and allergens, and while they aren't a complete cure for bad air they help a lot.

-27. Use steam to loosen the dirt.
+27. Use steam to loosen stubborn dirt.
 Steam cleaning appliances rely solely on water, but still do an amazing job on dirt and grime.

-28. Look for low- or no-VOC, formaldehyde-free coatings and furniture.
+28. Look for low- or no-VOC, formaldehyde-free paints and furniture.
 It can take up to three years for these dangerous compounds to decompose.

-29. Purchase curtains that can be machine washed.
+29. Purchase drapes and curtains that can be machine washed.
 It will be much easier to keep them free of dust and allergens.

 30. Switch out the firewood.
 Wood logs emit more particles and carbon monoxide than logs consisting of coffee grinds or wood fiber and wax.
 Converting a fireplace to natural gas can also help to cut pollution.